The Directors present the Fifteenth Annual Report together with the

 The Consolidated Financial Statements have been prepared in accordance

-with the applicable Accounting Standards and the provisions of the
+Rules, 2014, applicable Accounting Standards and the provisions of the

 Listing Agreement with the stock exchanges and forms part of the Annual